Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 Some researchers have believe that sugar, wheat, milk and some additives may be the cause of autistic-like behaviors in

-dietary interventions such as antifungal medications, herbal treatments, gluten and casein-free diets (both sources of protein), and
+Some dietary interventions such as antifungal medications, herbal treatments, gluten and casein-free diets (both sources of

 Vitamin Therapy

-learning problems.
-Vitamin B6 has been shown to normalize brain waves and urine chemistry as well as reduce the effects of
+and learning problems.
+Vitamin B6 has been shown to normalize brain waves and urine chemistry as well as reduce the

 DMG (Dimethylglycine, a non-toxic metabolite)

+behavior.
 For those who have noted a difference, most have noticed this within two weeks of its usage.
-There have been legal battles over
+There have been

 Vitamin C